whipowill/quake-mod-scarlet/README.md

 - **Glory Kills** - melee attacks and killstreaks grant health and armor rewards
 - **Killing Spree** - game announces when you're on a killstreak and when it ends
-- **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!
+- **Highlander Games** - higher their killstreak, greater the reward for taking their head
 - **Random Powerups** - every kill has a chance to drop a random powerup

 ## Changelog